AddressFinder/addressfinder-magento/README.md

 1. The Magento plugin, which provides the specific configuration for Magento, and connects to a Magento store
 2. AddressFinder Webpage Tools.
 This is an NPM package that adds the autocomplete capability. https://github.com/abletech/addressfinder-webpage-tools

-To make changes to addressfinder-webpage-tools npm package, you will need to copy and paste the file inside the addressfinder-webpage-tools.js file in the source directory.
-Magento doesn't have support for npm, so we can't include the package in the normal way.

-To build the plugin
+To build the plugin, simply visit the module's folder and run:
 1. `npm install`
-2. `npm run build` or `npm run build:production` if you want the file minified.
-These files will be added/updated inside the /view/frontend/layout/web/js folder.
+2. `npm run build`.
+These files will be added/updated inside the `view/frontend/layout/web/js` folder.
+Magento will take care of minification wherever your store is in production mode.

 ## Seeing your changes inside your Magento Test store